edneyreis999/gerador-documentacao-daratrine-origem/Quests/7-travessia-perigosa/fluxo-sigmetal.md

     A3 -- "Não" --> A5
 end

-%% Se entregou na mina, vai direto para a cena de crédito do Tusk A4 --> C1
+%% Se entregou na mina, segue viagem até a Estrada (Tusk fica com o Sigmetal) A4 --> B1

 %% Se escondeu, prossegue (viagem/combates etc.)
 A5 --> B1